AC-ecology/Fit-CSOM/README.md

-# Repository for fitting the CSOM to Tentsmuir data
+# Repository for fitting the CSOM to audio data collected from Tentsmuir Forest, Fife, Scotland UK and processed with BirdNET

 Data Folder -> Raw:
 -Includes folders for each site